 Area of Consideration: Identifies who can apply for the position.

 Qualification Requirements: Indicates the work experiences or education required to meet the minimum qualifications for the position.
 It may list a variety of positions through which an applicant may have gained your experience.
 Read this section carefully.

 Statement of Duties: Otherwise known as the job description, where the duties of the job are listed.

 Knowledge, Skills, and Abilities (otherwise known as KSAs): Applicants should respond to these questions.
 Answers to these questions are as important as a resume or application form.
 While providing this information is optional, doing so will enhance an application and provide the selecting official with more details of the applicant's work experience.

 You must submit an application or resume for the specific announcement.
 If you use a resume, you must include:

 If you have any questions regarding the application process, or have questions regarding specific vacancy announcements and their status, feel free to call us during the hours of 8:00 a.m. and 4:30 p.m.
-PST.
+Pacific time.